fserb/bkc/pages/substrate/prism.md

 ---

-On this second part we will create a `Mask` class that will allow us to set different initial states for substrate and we will use it to create a few new effects.
+On this second part we will create a `Mask` class that will allow us to set different initial states for substrate and we will use it to create a new effect.

 ### Cleanup